-It struck me this week that multiple conversation threads are very similar to how Unicast and IP Multicast communications operate.
-Unicast conversations are one to one.
+It struck me this week that multiple conversation threads are very similar to how unicast and IP multicast communications operate.
+Unicast conversations are one-to-one.
 A sender transmits a message from this IP address to some other IP address where the receiver is.
 Of course, routers and gateways can get involved to move messages from this subnet to that subnet, but the principle still stands—one sender and one receiver.

-Different Multicast systems have different ways for devices to subscribe to a stream.
+Different multicast systems have different ways for devices to subscribe to a stream.
 IGMP (Internet Group Management Protocol) is one of the ways that routers can establish multicast group memberships.
 IGMP is used in multicast routing for some of the automation protocols like EtherNet/IP and Profinet IO.
 Group membership is controlled by the routers and can be very dynamic with subscribers coming and going all the time.
-Routers continuously process the subscriber list to identify which sub-networks have active clients for each multicast group so as to minimize transmission across parts of the network for which there are no active clients.
+Routers continuously process the subscriber list to identify which sub-networks have active clients for each multicast group to minimize transmission across parts of the network for which there are no active clients.

-Over the years there has been some misleading information about this protocol or that protocol supporting multicast and that one only supporting unicast.
+Over the years there has been some misleading information about this protocol or that protocol supporting multicast communication and that one only supporting unicast.
 What’s true is that both EtherNet/IP and Profinet IO support both.
-Multicast is an important feature of these automation technologies because often, I/O data needs to be shared by multiple controllers.
+Multicast is an important feature of these automation technologies because, often, I/O data needs to be shared by multiple controllers.
 Instead of having one controller read a message and then pass that I/O data to another controller, all controllers can immediately share it.
 Much like the conversation at the dinner table between a group of women.
 No need for one woman to tell someone else what was said—they all heard it.